Lion's Mane vs Chaga: Cognitive Support or Antioxidant Power?

 Lion's mane (Hericium erinaceus) is a culinary and medicinal mushroom native to North America, Europe, and Asia.
 It grows on hardwood trees, particularly oak and beech, producing cascading white spines that resemble a lion's mane — hence the name.
 In traditional Chinese medicine, it has been used for centuries to support digestive health and cognitive function.

-What makes lion's mane unique among all known fungi is its capacity to cross the blood-brain barrier and directly stimulate two critical neurotrophins:
+What makes lion's mane unique among all known fungi is its capacity to cross the blood-brain barrier and has been traditionally used to support two critical neurotrophins:

 • Nerve Growth Factor (NGF) — essential for the survival, maintenance, and regeneration of neurons